sevarac/deepnetts-communityedition/README.md

 # deepnetts-communityedition
 Deep Netts Engine Community Edition

-To be able to use it in your Maven based Java project, add the following dependency into dependencies section of your *pom.xml* file
+To be able to use it in your Maven based Java project, add the following dependency into dependencies section of your *pom.xml* file:

         <dependency>
             <groupId>com.deepnetts</groupId>